 - How long will it run?
 I generally like to leave mine open anywhere from 1-2 weeks.
 Too much longer feels like eventually it just stops getting attention (unless it’s a month long giveaway, like my monthly Musical Mondays Giveaways that I repost every Monday so it’s still fresh all month long), and only a few days doesn’t give it enough time to get the attention it deserves.

 - How will people enter?
 Personally, I prefer giveaways that run through a service such as Rafflecopter (no they didn’t pay me to mention them, I just prefer it) for both hosting and entering.
 There’s always the old fashioned “leave a comment for everything you do” method, but it takes so much more work on both your part and the person entering.
-You have to gather all the entries, make a list, and use something like drawing out of a hat or random.org to do all the work, where the Rafflecopter (or other services like PromoSimple) requires the setup and then it does the rest of the work for you and even creates reports with the information.
+You have to gather all the entries, make a list, and use something like drawing out of a hat or a Random Number Generator to do all the work.
 Personally, I also wont do much to enter giveaways that don’t use a widget-it just takes too much time and a lot of page refreshing I’m not willing to do…

 Setting Up Your Giveaway